Categories: Technology

 The Cupertino, California, company recently sent the administration a warning that the U.S. economy and its ability to compete would be undermined if the iPhone and other products made in China are hit by the next round of potential tariffs.

-Apple also is reportedly trying to figure out if it can move a significant portion of the manufacturing now being done in China to other countries in Asia.
+Apple is also reportedly trying to figure out if it can move a significant portion of the manufacturing now being done in China to other countries in Asia.

 Kombackblog